 Thanks for the info and I hope this helps.
 FYI, I cut BMW motorcycle keys by code.
 In fact, I cut almost all motorcycle keys by code.

 More about BMW motorcycle key blanks

-The /2 BMW 4.5 gal. (small) tank had a tool box on the left side of the tank.
-This scheme was first introduced on the R25/3.
+The /2 BMW 4.5 gal. (small) fuel tank had a toolbox on the left side of the tank.
+This scheme was first introduced with the R25/3.
 The lock is attached by three soft rivets.
 Gently remove the rubber knee pad to expose the 3 lock rivets on the outside.